top of page

 1. The instructional tasks and media available on the WeCWI-enabled instructional tool, which focuses on free reading, enterprises, and a guided writing approach, have enhanced learners' literacy development.

-3. Blogger is chosen as the platform for developing web-based instructional tools due to its suitability and flexibility in terms of interface design, which can be integrated with widgets and hypertext.
+3. Blogger is chosen as the platform for developing web-based instructional tools due to its suitability and flexibility in interface design, which can be integrated with widgets and hypertext.

 1. Web-based instructional tools with two different interface designs (widgetised and non-widgetised) must be created to suit the two dichotomous learning styles (sensing and intuitive).